bladerun16/BBS_ML_repository/README.md

  - presentations used in class
  - lab activities

-Some utility functions named in the lab activities can be found in this <a href="https://github.com/bladerun16/claudio_sartori_ml_utilities.git" target="_blank">repository</a>
+Some utility functions named in the lab activities can be found in this [repository](https://github.com/bladerun16/claudio_sartori_ml_utilities.git) (I suggest to open the link in a new window)